forkbb/forkbb/readme.md

 ### Please DO NOT use this revision in production, it is for test only.
 Many functions of the forum are not implemented.
-No: private messages, plugins/extensions system.
+No: plugins/extensions system, ...

 ## Requirements

 * PHP 7.3+
+* PHP extensions: pdo, intl, json, mbstring, gd, fileinfo
 * A database such as MySQL 5.5.3 or later (_Drivers for other databases are not realized now_)

 ## Install